RalfBohnsack/RalfBohnsack.github.io/content/en/post/curriculum-vitae_en/index.md

 Subsequent to receiving a scholarship for postgraduates, I worked as a research assistant in a project funded by the [Federal Ministry of Research and Technology](https://www.bmbf.de/bmbf/en/home/home_node.html) on model institutions in social policy.
 In the scope of this project, nine youth and drug counselling facilities in North Rhine-Westphalia and Baden-Württemberg (Germany) were examined.
 As a research-practical novelty at this time, we were able to convince the employees of these institutions to let us evaluate their recorded consultation sessions.

-## At the University of Erlangen–Nuremberg | 1977-1990
+## At the University of Erlangen–Nuremberg: 1977-1990

 **1977-1981**